AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 This seems like it will probably be `0.100...`, but, without looking at an infinite number of digits, it's impossible to know.
 One might suspect a way to define, not addition, but addition done on numbers interpreted as an element of `[0, ∞)`, but I couldn't find any example of this and I believe it's not possible.
 Consider the number `0.010101...`, exactly 1/3, representing 1/2 after expansion.
 That number plus itself should be `0.1000...`, exactly 1/2, representing 1 after expansion.
 Since this addition would require observing an infinite number of digits addition is clearly impossible in general under this definition.

 There are other isomorphisms between `[0, ∞)` and `[0, 1)`, for example `Tan[π x/2]` and `2/π ArcTan[x]`, but the same example has the same problem for this mapping.
-Perhapse there is a mapping which avoids all such problematic cases, but I have no idea how to find such a thing.
-Perhapse `Γ[1 - x] - 1`? az
+Maybe there is a mapping which avoids all such problematic cases, but I have no idea how to find such a thing.
+Perhapse `Γ[1 - x] - 1`?

 In this representation, reciprication can be performed by doing essentially nothing.
 If we take the stream of bits and interpret 0s as 1s and 1s as 0s then the expanded version of that number will be the reciprical of the expanded version of the original sequence.
 This means we're swapping from `[0, 1)` to `(0, 1]` during reciprocation, which seems apropriate.
 But the function itself is just a cast; we don't need to actually modify the data at all, just how we interface with it.
 I do wonder what the limitations of this thinking is.
 There's no obvious way to perform addition by simply interpreting the data as being of a different type.

-As an aside, Lawrence Moss, who presented a different definition of the closed interval as a final coalgebra, made a point about the full real numbers, negatives included, not being encoded by any simple final coalgebra.
+As an aside, Lawrence Moss, who presented a different definition of the closed interval as a final coalgebra in the category of bipointed sets, made a point about the full real numbers, negatives included, not being encoded by any known simple final coalgebra.
 I think the previous definition could be made into such a construction.
 A real number can be an infinite stream of 0s.
 If not, it has to be positive or negative at some point.
 By having a stream give its sign only after deviating from 0, it seems like we get exactly the full reals with no redundancies.

 ```
 codata ℝ